anthier/NVDDownload/README.md

 1. **Rate Limit Errors**: The script handles these automatically.
 If you see frequent rate limit errors, consider getting an API key.

 2. **Network Timeouts**: The script will retry failed requests.
 Ensure you have a stable internet connection.
+Consider retrying later, in case the NVD server is experiencing issues.

-3. **Large File Size**: The complete CVE database is large (several GB when complete).
+3. **Large File Size**: The complete CVE database is large (100MB+ when complete).
 Ensure you have sufficient disk space.

 ### Getting Help